margaretmf/margaretmf.github.io/creativewriting.md

 It's a new day for the sun to come out
 It's a new day for movement everywhere

+Every days a new day
+We/I/You and me am/are lucky to live another day
+It's a grand day every day to...
+It's a beautiful day every day to...
+We/I/You and me am/are are lucky to be alive another day

 Oh, it's a new day to wake up to the sun and let the life within make my heart beat with love.
 The beating heart within gives me reasons to smile.
 The pulsing heart within makes want to love.